 The North Carolina academic scandal has put the spotlight on the way athletes are handled by money grubbing colleges.
 Two decades of systematic grade enhancement is about as bad as it gets.
 You can’t pretend it is a rogue employee or an unscrupulous coach when the problem spans generations.
 Like the Penn State scandal, it can only happen when there is a culture that tolerates, maybe even encourages, the behavior in question.
-A lot of people believe boy rape is kind of a thing for male Penn State graduates.
-That seems harsh, but a lot of people say that.
-A lot of people.
-At North Carolina, instead of raping boys they were stealing from their students.
+It is systemic, not isolated corruption.

-The evil racist extreme right-wing extremists are having fun with the fact the center of the corruption was the Afro’d American Studies Department.
-As I tried to point out to those evil racist extreme right wing extremists, schools have a range of fake majors where they can stash jocks.
-My favorite is probably the Fashion major at Virginia Tech.
-I’ve been to Blacksburg many times and fashion is not their strong point.
-One of the classes for that major involves attending a fashion show.
-I actually know someone in the fashion business, a VP for a semi-swanky brand.
-I think he would hang himself if he had to spend an hour in Blacksburg Virginia.
+The evil right-wing extremists are having fun with the fact the center of the corruption was the Afro’d American Studies Department.
+As some tried to point out, schools have a range of fake majors where they can stash jocks.
+A great one is probably the Fashion major at Virginia Tech.
+One of the classes for that major involves attending a fashion show in New York.
+The person behind that has a sense of humor.

 The scam basically involves dumbing down the 100 and 200 level courses.
 The “core” studies are also dumbed down so kids can make it through freshmen year taking remedial math and English.
 NC State, for example offers Algebra and Pre-calculus.
-In the olden thymes, we had to finish calculus to graduate high school.
-Colleges fill up the first year with coursework that should be covered in middle-school so the kids don’t flunk out.
+In the old days, you had to finish calculus to graduate high school.
+Colleges fill up the first year with coursework that should be covered in middle-school.
 The second year they start taking some real college course and that’s when the attrition begins.
-By the third year these kids are overwhelmed and drop out, having racket up debt and maybe a drinking problem.
+By the third year these kids are overwhelmed and drop out.

 But, it should work out just fine.
 Just keep pumping out landscaping majors and Afro’s America Studies graduates.
 What could go wrong?